xomicloud/xomi/README.md

 - `isAuthenticationCookiePresent()`
 - `getAccessTokenFromAuthenticationCookie()`

 These functions supply basic authentication cookie functionality.
-Full usage examples can be found in the JavaScript secure application, a link to which can be found in the related links section near the foot of this readme file.
+Usage examples can again be found in the JavaScript secure application.

-* The `setAuthenticationCookie()` function takes an `configuration` argument, a `response` argument and an `accessToken` argument.
+* The `setAuthenticationCookie()` function takes `configuration`, `response` and `accessToken` arguments.
 The response is expected to be an instance of Node's ServerResponse class.
-It also takes an optional `rememberMe` argument which, if est to true, sets the expiry of the cookie well into the future.
+It also takes an optional `rememberMe` argument which, if set to true, sets the expiry of the cookie well into the future.

 ```
 const { oAuth, cookie } = require("@xomicloud/xomi");